InspectorIncognito/gtfs-editor-backend/README.md

 EMAIL_PASSWORD=
 ```

-## Test
+## 3. Run tests in dev environment

 Run test with:

 ```
 python manage.py test
 ```

-# Docker
+## 4. Docker

-## Build image
+### 4.1.
+Build image in local

 ```
 docker build -f docker\Dockerfile -t gtfseditor .
 ```

-### AWS
+### 4.2.
+AWS

-for ECR service we need build two images, project and nginx server, for each of two we have to do the following process:
+for ECR service we need to build two images, project and nginx server, for each of two we have to do the following
+process:

 ```
 # build gtfseditor project